joe-broder15/ML-Intrusion-Detection/README.md

 # ML-Intrusion-Detection
-experiments for ML based intrusion detection
+Experiment for training machine learning models for intrusion detection, specifically on netflow data.